Victoria-FZ-eng/Reading-Notes/Class-12.md

 # Charts

-In order to creat a chart you need first to download the [Chart.js](https://www.chartjs.org/docs/latest/getting-started/installation.html), and then you set the html structure and add the script to it .
+In order to create a chart you need first to download the [Chart.js](https://www.chartjs.org/docs/latest/getting-started/installation.html), and then you set the html structure and add the script to it .

-You can add a new chart by `new Chart.chartType`, you will need to identify the vaues in an array.
+You can add a new chart by `new Chart.chartType`, you will need to identify the values in an array.

 # `<canvas> </canvas>`